shrey23812/Perceptron/README.md

 # Perceptron
 A JavaScript library implementation of the famous perceptron algorithm in machine learning.

 To get started clone the repository and run the perceptron.html file.
-The library functions are in perceptron.js.
+The library functions can be found in perceptron.js.

 Directions to use: